lukaszbol/RollADice/README.md

 ## 2. System look
-The below are screenshots from the initial version of the program:
+The below are screenshots of the game:

 ## 2.1 Main Menu